runinrunin/.dotfiles/README.md

 ## Afterthoughts
 It was a fun small project that took me 2h.
 I look at my working environment, and I though it was a mess.
 I delete everything, or nearly, and I reinstall decide that I should writte a script to install everything I need using only bash.
 It would be on github as a repos, but it should be installed before git CLI would be.
 I had some difficulties with vscode and the .plist file format for the defaults conf of macos.
 However, I think the vscode part is unique.

+## Ref
+Check [Theprimeagen dotfiles](https://github.com/ThePrimeagen/.dotfiles)!
+It is dotfiles for ubuntu (I think he uses uwuntu, a light version of ubuntu), but the ideas are the same.
+Only i3 is not available in macos. <br>

+I don't understand treesitter yet.
+I think it is for parsing language.<br>

+I don't mess with vim nor neovim yet...